How to Make a YouTube Video (Beginner’s Guide)

 Here’s everything, step-by-step, that you need to make a successful YouTube video:

-Step 1.
-Create a YouTube video strategy
+Step 1: Create a basic YouTube video strategy

 Want to know the best-kept secret about being successful on YouTube (or any other content platform)?

-Find your perfect audience for YouTube
+Find your audience on YouTube

 Before working on your first script or storyboard, you must answer this question: “Who is your audience?”